12. - 27. January 2013

-In the vicinity of the mountain guest-house also a deer had spotted.
+In the vicinity of the Mountain Inn also a deer had spotted.
 There also especially in the evening shown up rabbits, usually faster than I could whip out the camera.
 The Alpine chough like at the picture are considerably tame.
 Especially at the mountain restaurant Sareis, they lurk on it to pick up a bite of the plate when the guests sit on the sun terrace and eat.
 However, the Alpine chough can be seen also everywhere where hikers are and thus food is expected.

 In a completely secluded place, even a wildcat shooed in the forest.
 But I was not so fast with the camera.
 Traces of wildcats were, however, to be found in many places.
 Therefore It's worth it to make no noise when hiking and to look for the four-legged inhabitants of the country.

 The cat at the left picture is definitely not a wildcat.
-This is one of the three pussy cats live in the mountain guest-house.
+This is one of the three pussy cats live in the Mountain Inn.
 I was under the impression that the main occupation of all three cats was to silently sneak in the restaurant and may grab a tasty bite or to catch a share of kindness and affection.
 On sunny days, one or the other took a dip in the snow, purr the visitors out there around the legs, or tried to catch the crows.

 Amateur radio license and setting up of the radio station

 A radio station was located in the luggage also during this holiday again.
 Since Liechtenstein signed the CEPT agreement, I had not to apply any special license and could become active without problems as HB0/DK3RED/P. As the station equipment, I used my CW transceiver Elecraft K1 with 5 W output power, a self-made multi band antenna, a Palm Portable Key and miscellaneous accessories.
 As power supply served two packages with each 10 NiMH accumulators and a suitable charger.